RS-labhub/SeedLink-Shepherd/readme.md

     cd SeedLink-Shepherd
   ```

-3. Install Dependencies: Use pip to install the required Python dependencies listed in the requirements.txt file:
+3. Install Dependencies: Use pip to install the required dependencies listed in the requirements.txt file:

   ```bash
     pip install -r requirements.txt